gsbingo17/spring-data-firestore-sample/README.md

 ## Setup

 1. Clone the repository to your local machine.
-2. Navigate to the project directory.
+2. Navigate to the project directory and comment/uncomment a few specific code lines to explore the transition between the two databases.

 ## Configuration